Cuenca, Ecuador: Spanish settlement

-Population
+Demographics

 As per the last INEC estimate for 2015, the population of the Cuenca canton was 580,000 inhabitants, of which 400,000 constitute the urban population (i.e., the population of the city proper).
 Local publications estimate that the expat population is between 4,000 and 6,000.
 The economic development is based on industry and agricultural development.

 The Cuenca Metropolitan Area includes the cities of Azogues, Biblian, and Deleg in the Cañar province and the cities of Paute and Gualaceo in the Azuay province with a population of 730,000 inhabitants; however, Cuenca's influence in the cultural, economic, and educational areas extends to all the remaining cities 50 mi around the city.

 Economy

-Cuenca is known for its textile making, as well as furniture and other crafts like hats and shoes.
-The straw hats known around the world as Panama hats are in fact made in Cuenca by local artisans.
-Cuenca also exports flowers to the United States and many countries in Europe.
-While farming has shrunk in the past years, it is still an important sector of the city's economy.
-Beekeeping has also become key for growing crops.
-Some of the typical crops grown in the region include wheat, barley, rye, oats, and corn.
+Cuenca is known for its textiles, furniture, hats, and shoes.
+The straw hats known around the world as Panama hats are made in Cuenca by local artisans.
+Cuenca also was a major exporter of flowers to the United States and countries in Europe; however, as other cities have started flower gardens, Cuenca now specializes in orchids.
+While farming has shrunk in the past years, it is still an important sector of the city's economy, mainly vegetables and corn.
+Cattle ranching is also an important economic activity.
 Since Cuenca is located in the Andes mountains surrounded by forested areas nearby, mining and logging are also local industries.
-Some of the common mined resources are kaolin, plaster, limestone, sand, specialized rocks, and carbon.
-Cuenca is also known for making car tires.
+Some of the common mined resources are kaolin, plaster, limestone, sand, and carbon.
+Cuenca has also an important industrial and commercial sector.

-The tourism industry continues to grow.
-Cuenca has many cathedrals that are a part of the cultural heritage of the city and some important national parks as well as its main university, La Universidad de Cuenca.
+Tourism continues to grow: Cuenca has many churches and a well-preserved old town that are a part of the cultural heritage of the city.
+Near Cuenca some important national parks, including Cajas National Park have been created.

-For the future, Ecuador has been working on producing electrolytic hydrogen to better use environmentally-friendly resources.

 At the turn of the century, the country's economy was affected by the change in currency, from sucre to USD.

 Geography

 Cuenca, capital of the province of Azuay, is located in the sierra of the Andes in the Austro or southern region of Ecuador.
 It is approximately 470 km south of Quito and 200 km southeast of Guayaquil.
 The city ranges from 2,350 to 2,550 m above sea level.

 The dominant features of the city's geography are also the source of its name in Spanish: the four rivers of Cuenca (meaning a basin made by a confluence of rivers).
 These rivers are the Tomebamba (named after the Inca culture), Yanuncay, Tarqui and Machangara, in order of importance.
-The first three of these rivers originate in the Páramo of Parque Nacional Cajas to the west of the city.
+The first three of these rivers originate in the Páramo of El Cajas National Park to the west of the city.